Zingierlitle/Clean-Hive-UI/README.md

 # Clean-Hive-UI
 # (Discountinued)

-Discountinued. (look at the updates under the tutorials if you don't know how to get one now)
+Discountinued. (look at the updates under the tutorials if you don't know how to do it to get one now)

 Tutorials: (For PC) this will work on mobile devices too but use your own method! open minecraft, then go to `"Settings"` then `"Storage"` and in `Chached Data,` Remove the `"Hive UI"` pack then close minecraft